Fabioomega/InfiniteRadio/README.md

 # Infinite Radio

-Infinite Radio is a music streaming system that generates endless, unique music in real-time using Google's Magenta Realtime AI models.
-It features automatic genre switching based on your running applications.
+Infinite Radio generates endless music that automatically changes based on your current context.
+It runs a local instance of the [Magenta RealTime](https://magenta.withgoogle.com/magenta-realtime) music model and feeds contextual genre selection either from the top processes running on your machine or even from live LLM analysis.

 ## Quick Start